carmencchow/cyclistic_casestudy/README.md

 <h2>4.
 Analyze</h2>

-After connecting a new Tableau workbook to our Google Big Query server, we can start to visualize the relationships between different dimensions.
-Let's return to the origin question:
+After connecting a new Tableau workbook to our Google Big Query server, we can begin visualizing the relationships between different fields.
+Let's revisit the original question:

 <b><i>How do annual members and casual riders use Cyclistic bikes differently?</i></b>